carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 *   `DefaultValuedAttr`: specifies the
     [default value](#attributes-with-default-values) for an attribute.
-*   `OptionalAttr`: specfies an attribute as [optional](#optional-attributes).
+*   `OptionalAttr`: specifies an attribute as [optional](#optional-attributes).
 *   `Confined`: adapts an attribute with
     [further constraints](#confining-attributes).

 ### Enum attributes

-Some attributes can only take values from an predefined enum, e.g., the comparison kind of a comparison op.
+Some attributes can only take values from a predefined enum, e.g., the comparison kind of a comparison op.
 To define such attributes, ODS provides several mechanisms: `StrEnumAttr`, `IntEnumAttr`, and `BitEnumAttr`.